ivyy-poison/tp/docs/UserGuide.md

 To update the status of a leave application, we recommend you to use the `approve-leave` or `reject-leave` commands to approve or reject the leave applications.
 It is possible to update the status of the leave applications with the `edit-leave` command, but it must be either APPROVED, PENDING or REJECTED (in all capital letters).
 </box>

-3. Press "enter" on your keyboard and you should see the changes applied to the leave.
+3. Press "Enter" on your keyboard and you should see the changes applied to the leave.

 Here are some potential error messages that you may receive and here's how to solve them: